xiphmont/adaptuque/README.md

 No; this patch does not enable or expose any features that aren't already supported in some way by the stock cards, and you obviously can only use it on a card you've bought, using firmware you already have.
-The patch corrects bugs, streamlines a little nastiness, and adds some configurability.
+It (unfortunately) does not expose any of the reverse engineering work I've done on the expanders.
+This patch corrects bugs, streamlines a little nastiness, and adds some configurability.

 I have the individual right to modify cards I own for my personal use, and so do you.